Skip to main content

 What to do when a Franklin Templeton account holder dies

-Contact Franklin Templeton's Shareholder Services -- Decedent Account Support — 7-step process, 11 required documents, and varies by account type and completeness of documentation; contact franklin templeton at (800) 632-2301 for specific timelines
+Contact Franklin Templeton's Shareholder Services -- Decedent Account Support — 7-step process, 12 required documents, and a request to transfer a tod account cannot be completed until at least 30 days have elapsed since the final owner's date of death. other timelines vary by account type and completeness of documentation; contact franklin templeton at (800) 632-2301 for specific timelines.

 Franklin Templeton